Computational-Ethnography-Lab/.github/profile/README.md

 1. Ethnography has long encompassed varied research paradigms—including scientific variable-centric approaches combining quantitative data or networks, case-based alternatives that aim for complementarity, and critical as well as humanist traditions.
 We even published a book on how approaches such as the extended case method, behavioralism, phenomenology, postmodernism, and grounded theory approach the craft: [Beyond the Case (Oxford, 2020)](https://global.oup.com/academic/product/beyond-the-case-9780190608491?cc=us&lang=en&#).

 2. Fields including sociology have long combined multiple research methods, often with a goal of triangulation or connecting different levels of analysis.
 Long before modern computing or the term Mixed-Methods, scholars including Du Bois used fieldwork, history, data visualization, and surveys in parallel to generate insights.
-Anthropologist D’Andrade introduced heat maps to visualize linguistic domains and cognitive schema in the 1970s, ethnographers have quantified behavior and employed network plots, and scholars of culture including Cerulo and Mohr combined historical information with formal and computational analyses shortly after the entry of modern computing.
+In the modern era, Anthropologist D’Andrade introduced heat maps to visualize linguistic domains and cognitive schema in the 1970s, ethnographers have quantified behavior and employed network plots,  scholars of culture (e.g. Bearman, Cerulo, Mohr) combined historical information with formal and computational analyses shortly after the entry of modern computing.

 3. The use of computation was already widespread when I began my career as an undergraduate at Berkeley's [Center for Ethnographic Research](https://issi.berkeley.edu/cer/about).
 This is seen not only in computer-assisted qualitative data analysis (CAQDA), or the [proliferation of AI](https://www.cultureofmedicine.org/blog/a-silicon-cage-qualitative-research-in-the-era-of-ai), but in myriad digital tools we use even for methods assumed to be analog (like ethnography).
 The contours of algorithmic and ordinal society shape our work in ways both overt and subtle—grammar checkers and auto-complete suggestions, how books and articles get indexed in libraries, sorting algorithms in web searches, targeted marketing and news feeds that shape our perceptions and mood, chatbots, and deepfakes.
 This makes [thoughtful use](https://osf.io/preprints/socarxiv/7bsgy_v1), and perhaps social scientific inquiry using ethnography to understand life in situ, more important than ever—and has parallels to how thinkers radically repurposed bureaucratic technologies to [facilitate imaginative social inquiry](https://contexts.org/blog/soc-ai/) in previous eras.

 #### _Can I Use Your Tools If I Don’t Agree With You About Something?_
 Yes.
 Absolutely.

-The tools were assembled pragmatically, based on interest and feedback over the past five years.
-Many (heatmaps, semantic networks, wordclouds, dimensional reduction) have been used across diverse research paradigms—academic research and community organizing, quantitative social science and computational text analysis, scientific and humanistic applications.
+The tools were assembled based on interest and feedback over the past five years, and build on prior work in teaching and developing qualitative methodology.
+Many of the visualizations (heatmaps, semantic networks, word clouds, dimensional reduction) have been used across diverse research paradigms and use cases—academic research and community organizing, quantitative social science and computational text analysis, studies of temporality and health policy, and scientific as well as humanistic applications.

 Feel free to use and adapt.
-If you develop something new and cool, please consider sharing.
-But if not, we hope you find something of value.
+If you develop something new and useful, please consider sharing.
+If you have suggestions, that's great too.
+Regardless, we hope you find something of value.

-License information is below: this is free  software, intended to encourage collaboration, for broader non-commercial; ideally to address shared challenges rather than create barriers.
+License information is below: this is free software, intended to encourage collaboration, for broader non-commercial use with attribution; ideally to address shared challenges rather than create barriers.

 #### _Can I help?_
 For any inquiries or errors, please email me at corey.abramson@rice.edu

+#### _Anything else?_
-You can read a recent review piece about underlying principles of combining computation and qualitative analysis [here](https://osf.io/preprints/socarxiv/7bsgy_v1) and see more examples (over time), scholarly references and principles [here](https://github.com/Computational-Ethnography-Lab).
+You can read a recent review piece about underlying principles of combining computation and qualitative analysis [here](https://osf.io/preprints/socarxiv/7bsgy_v1) and see more examples (over time), more scholarly references and principles [here](https://github.com/Computational-Ethnography-Lab).